helidon-io/helidon/README.md

 **Copyright**

-The copyright plugin does not fail the build so you will need to look for "Wrong copyright" or "No copyright" messages.
 ```bash
 # Cd to the component you want to check
 $ mvn validate  -Pcopyright
 ```

 **Spotbugs**

 ```bash
 # Cd to the component you want to check
 $ mvn verify  -Pspotbugs
 ```